DjangoGirls/tutorial/en/intro_to_command_line/README.md

 ## What is the command line?

-The window, which is usually called the __command line__ or __command-line interface__, is a text-based application for viewing, handling and manipulating files on your computer (much like e.g. Windows Explorer or Finder on Mac, but without the graphical interface).
+The window, which is usually called the __command line__ or __command-line interface__, is a text-based application for viewing, handling, and manipulating files on your computer.
+Much like Windows Explorer or Finder on Mac, but without the graphical interface.
 Other names for the command line are: *cmd*, *CLI*, *prompt*, *console* or *terminal*.

 ## Open the command-line interface